const-ae/einsum/README.md

 #> [8,]  3.0707573 -2.5552313 -1.5538108 -1.28101253
 ```

-This is exactly the same as the standard matrix multiplication
+which produces the same as the standard matrix multiplication

 ``` r
 mat1 %*% mat2